 Students will sit 3 2 hour papers – Pure 1, Pure 2 and an applied paper.

 During your lessons you will develop a variety of skills, including the abilty to solve problems and communicate your ideas to others.
 You will work in groups as well as on your own and you will use technology to assist you in your learning.
 In addition, you will develop the ability to work independently and organise your time.

-- GCSE Maths at grade 7 (or 6 with successful passing of initial assessment test)
+- GCSE Maths at grade 7

 - All Loughborough Sixth Form College courses have minimum entry requirements of at least five GCSEs at grade C/4 or above, including English Language and Maths.